1Magpie1/A_Forest/content/notes/Digital Garden.md

 In many ways you can think of traditional blogs as a museum; a curated experience of a series of individual articles.
 A digital gardens encourage visitors to explore the current works, taking any path they wish by following different links.
 Neither is better or worse and both have advantages and disadvantages.
 I personally enjoy the playful, exploratory experience of a digital garden.
 It also seems appropriate given the highly [[content/Interdisciplinary|Interdisciplinary]] and exploratory nature of [[content/My Research|My Research]].

+I think of this website as the public section of my "vegetable garden."
+While it still is very much still a functioning part of my learning, it is pared down to be manageable and inviting to others.
+I hope you enjoy exploring!